-We took a Smartwatch from GearBest for give it to our readers [find how], but first I wanted to get my hands on it for a few days just to give an idea of functionality and performance.
+We got a Smartwatch from GearBest for give it to our readers [find how], but first I wanted to get my hands on it for a few days just to give an idea of the functionality and performance.

 In addition to the Smartwatch, in the box we find the user manual, earphones, USB cable and charger.
-The latter unfortunately has an American power plug and there is no adapter.
-However it is rechargeable via USB via PC, but we'll talk about it later.
+The latter, unfortunately, has an American power plug and there is no adapter.
+However it is rechargeable via USB via PC, but more on that later.

 |Memory||MicroSD up to 8GB|

 |Display||1,54 ″ Capacitive 240x240p multitouch|

 Let's start by talking about the dimensions of this Smartwatch: the dial, in millimeters, is long 46 (58 in total), wide 39 and often 12.5, a little too often to be honest; the display is instead of 1,54 inches capacitive with 240 * 240p resolution: it is not too small, but the edges are abundant .. a slightly larger display would perhaps have been more comfortable, however it is still a smartwatch and overall the design is not it's not bad at all.
 Just below the display, we find a central multifunction button: lock / unlock screen; switching on and off; home function.
 The left side is completely clean, on the right we have the microphone and the connector both to recharge the battery and to insert the earphones.
 Finally, in the upper part, we find the speakers.